Rapid City, South Dakota: Climate

 Rapid City has a transitional climate between a semi-arid climate (Köppen: BSk) and a hot-summer humid continental climate (Köppen: Dwa), and is part of USDA Hardiness zone 5b.
 Its location makes its climate unlike both the higher elevations of the Black Hills to the west and the Great Plains to the east.
 It is characterized by long arid summers and long dry winters, with short but distinct spring and autumn seasons.
 Precipitation averages 17.44 in annually, but has historically ranged from 9.12 in in 1974 to 27.7 in in 1946.

-Winters are cold and dry, with January being the coldest month with a daily mean temperature of 24.3 °F. Chinook winds can warm temperatures above 50 °F, doing so on average about 20 times from December to February.
+Winters are cold and dry, and January is the coldest month with a daily mean temperature of 24.3 °F. Chinook winds can warm temperatures above 50 °F, doing so on average about 20 times from December to February.
 Temperature inversions, however, occasionally produce warmer temperatures in the Black Hills.
 On average, highs do not climb above freezing on 43 days, while the low temperature reaches 0 °F on an average of 18 nights.
 Snowfall is frequent but usually not heavy; March and April are typically the snowiest months.
 The seasonal total averages 48.5 in, although historically ranging from 16.9 in during 1980–81 to 80.9 in during 1985–86.
 Extensive snow cover does not remain for long, with only nine days seasonally with 5 in or more on the ground.
 Measurable snow has occurred in every month except July.

-Compared to locations in the east, the area warms rather gradually early in the year, with the last measurable snow typically occurring in late April and precipitation totals beginning to increase; May snow occurs several times per decade.
+The area warms rather gradually early in the year compared to locations farther east.
+The last measurable snow typically occurs in late April, although May snow occurs several times per decade.
 Toward the middle of the year, storms typically develop over the Black Hills during the afternoon and move onto the plains in the evening.
 Only in April through June have calendar-day precipitation amounts exceeding 3 in been observed.
 June 15, 1963, with 3.78 in, holds the single-day rainfall record; the record-wettest month is May 1996 with 8.18 in.
 Rapid City has an average of twenty clear to partly cloudy days and 67% of its possible sunshine in June.
 This is the traditional "flood" season for Rapid and other creeks in the Eastern Hills.
 Temperatures warm rapidly as summer approaches.